Getting Started with Print Photo Organization: Your First Step

 Email us.
 We’d love your feedback and questions!
 Please email us at [email protected]

-*This post may contain affiliate links.
-This means if you purchase from a link, Good Life Photo Solutions LLC may receive a small commission at no additional cost to you.
-Thank you for supporting my small business.
-See our disclosure policy for full details.
+This post may contain affiliate links.
+If you make a purchase through one of these links, Good Life Photo Solutions LLC may earn a small commission at no extra cost to you.
+Your support helps sustain our small business, and we truly appreciate it!
+For more details, please read our disclosure policy.

 What a great post for figuring out next steps for the print photo organizing project!
 I like that first question about deciding if this is the time to do a project like this.
 I love helping clients organize photos, but find that this is usually the one project that gets put on the back burner because of time and their other more pressing priorities.
 But when we do tackle the photos, they are so happy.
 I love your method of collecting everyone in one spot…it’s very Marie Kondo-esque.
 And guess what?
 I had a Great Aunt Betty too!